AliekseiDev/nba-mobile-app/README.md

 This is a Single-Page Application created with FR (Firebase, React) stack.

-This project was created with CRA presets
+This project was created with CRA presets.

 In this project you can appreciate my frontend skills and some knowledges about firebase.